 Brewing coffee with a French press takes longer than an electric drip machine.
 But I like the taste better.

 I’ve started sending old postcards, by snailmail, to friends.
 I like using my fountain pen and making that small analog connection with humans.
 (Who doesn’t like to get something in the mail?)
-If you’d like to get a free postcard, send me a note via comments on this post.
-Then I’ll send you an email to me (with your address) at phmerrill at gmail dot com.
+If you’d like to get a free postcard, send an email to me (with your address) at phmerrill at gmail dot com.
 Apologies, but if you live outside the USA, I can’t afford the postage – about four times more!